gorshockk/gorshockk/README.md

 - [Yandex: Machine Learning](https://lyceum.yandex.ru/ml): Machine Learning algorithms
 - Bioinformatics Institute: Fundamentals of statistics

+### 👷 Work Experience:
+I have experience working in a startup that automated customer support in chats and emails.
+* Performed data markup for natural language processing tasks (data cleaning,annotation).I have further trained open-source NLP models to improve their performance on applied tasks.
+* Participated in the classification of emails - whether they were spam or phishing .He developed approaches for detecting text created by man or machine.
+* Engaged in NER (searching for entities in the text) for further correct response to the user

 ### 🏆Competitions
 *  Alpha Hack - Work with large dataset.Use Gradient Boosted Trees for binary classification,clustering and Incremental PCA for reducing the dimension of the data.